org-45/cms-blog/src/pages/banner/index.md

 ---
-bannerInfo: Here is the infamous Banner Info that we can use in the UI.
+bannerInfo: Here is the Banner Info that we can use in the UI.
 bannerUrl: https://0chain.net
 templateKey: banner-component
 ---